 When the target cell and the target joint UL/DL TCI state or separate UL and DL TCI states in the MAC-CE LTM cell switch command are known, the LTM cell switch delay is defined as:

-DLTM = Tcmd + TLTM-interrupt
+DLTM = Tcmd + TLTM-RRC-processing + TLTM-processing + Tfirst-RS + TRS-proc + TLTM-IU ms

 Where:

-Tcmd is as stated in section 6.3.1.2.
+Tcmd, TLTM-RRC-processing, TLTM-processing, Tfirst-RS, TRS-proc and TLTM-IU are as stated in section 6.3.1.2.

-TLTM-interrupt is as stated in section 8.20.1.3.

 The definition of known LTM target cell and the definition of known target joint DL/UL TCI state or separate DL and UL TCI states are as stated in section 6.3.1.2.

-8.20.3 Interruption time
+8.20.3 Void

-The interruption time TLTM-interrupt is the time between the end of the last TTI containing the MAC-CE command for LTM cell switch until the time the UE transmits the first UL message on the target cell, excluding Tcmd stated in section 8.20.1.2.

-TLTM-interrupt = TLTM-RRC-processing + TLTM-processing + Tfirst-RS + TRS-proc + TLTM-IU ms,

-Where:

-TLTM-RRC-processing, TLTM-processing, Tfirst-RS, TRS-proc and TLTM-IU are as stated in section 6.3.1.3.

 End of Change 6